 There’s a LOT of Walking

-Once at the top of the mountain, you will do your tour of the first floor of the house.
-After which, you can also do the guided slavery tour and the guided tour of the grounds and gardens.
+Once at the top of the mountain, you will do a tour of the first floor of the house.
+After which, you can also do the guided slavery tour and tour of the grounds and gardens.
 You can also opt to look around on your own.
-Either way you are going to be walking around a lot.
-This is one family outing that will have your FitBit singing!
+Either way, you are going to be doing a lot of walking.

 It Takes Time